Aivi001/Real-time-sentiment-analysis-of-tweets-using-Seq2Seq-and-Trasformer-model/README.md

 # Real-time-sentiment-analysis-of-tweets-using-Seq2Seq-and-Trasformer-model
 Comparison of custom n-to-1 seq2seq with attention mechanism and BERT transformer model in sentiment analysis of tweets coupled with open-source web-app for opinion-mining of real-time tweets.
+Pls refer to fyp_presentation for more insights.

+BRIEF OVERVIEW:

 CUSTOM-BUILT N-TO-1 SEQ2SEQ MODEL WITH ATTENTION:
 GloVe embeddings.